When you do accountability well, it can feed into recovery work.

-Most women have a ‘favorite’ or recurring fantasy, and it is loaded with meaning.
-We explored ours to discover what our unmet needs were.
-We did this through careful questions:
+Most women have a favourite or recurring fantasy, and it is loaded with meaning.
+We firstly, identified ours then asked careful questions of ourselves:

 I was void of gentle touch and nurturing growing up.
 I felt abandoned by my parents.
-This melded with my sexual trauma left me in a constant state of fantasizing about being wanted, known, cared for and lovingly touched.
+This melded with my sexual trauma left me in a constant state fantasy.
+I dreamed about being wanted, known, cared for and lovingly touched.

 Understanding my fantasy revealed I was attempting to resolve trauma, abandonment issues, embarrassment and shame through sex.
 I believed I was not worth loving, and not worth making love to.
-Self-awareness paved the path for truly facing these issues with a professional, and finding true healing that has led me into freedom (As of today, I am seventeen months porn FREE!
-Yay!)
+Self-awareness paved the path for truly facing these issues with a professional, and finding true healing that has led me into freedom.

 These revelations will stir an ache in your heart that feels insatiable and bitter.
-Basically, accountability and recovery questions suck.
 But take your time, cry often and never stop questioning and answering, even when it feels too much.
 But remember to be gentle on yourself, too.
-Ensure you are being cared for, and participating in self-care regularly (read: rest, play, buy yourself flowers, whatever recharges your soul).
+Ensure you are being cared for, and participating in self-care regularly.
 You will learn to lean on Jesus in a totally new and vulnerable way in this time.
-You will learn to let Him fulfill the needs of your heart and teach you true intimacy.
+You will learn to let Him fulfil the needs of your heart and teach you true intimacy.